Live Dealer games, one of Europe’s most popular online gambling formats, has arrived in New Jersey.

 - Rules aren’t always the most favorable to the player

-- Minimum bet typically higher compared to digital NJ online casino table games
+- Minimum bet is typically a bit higher compared to digital NJ online casino table games

 Live Dealer games at NJ online casinos

-At present, both Betfair Casino and Golden Nugget Casino feature three Live Dealer games: blackjack, roulette, and baccarat.
-A variety of baccarat and blackjack side games are also available.
+At present, most online casinos will feature four primary Live Dealer games: blackjack, roulette, baccarat and hold’em-style games.
+A variety of baccarat and blackjack side games are also available, as is Multiview Roulette — which is really just roulette with a few extra camera angles.

-Each site supports just one baccarat and roulette table, and that’s all that is necessary.
+Each site typically supports just one baccarat and one traditional roulette table, and that’s all that is necessary.
 One of the benefits of Live Dealer is that for most games, one table can theoretically host an infinite number of patrons.
+Blackjack is different because players are active participants.
+Everyone receives a unique hand, thus seating is generally limited to just seven players per table.
+The two studios have each employed their own solutions to this limitation.

 - Players have a limited amount of time to make their decisions.
 The timer was implemented to ensure adequate game flow.

-- Payouts are calculated by a computer, instead of the dealer.
+- Payouts are calculated automatically by a computer instead of the dealer.

-As far as the rules, they’re just about as player-friendly as those found in Atlantic City casino floors, although slightly less favorable compared to most digital games found at NJ online casinos:
+As far as the rules, they’re just about as player-friendly as those found on Atlantic City casino floors, and slightly less favorable when compared to most of the state’s online casinos.

 - Naturals pay 3:2